Clarissa; or, The History of a Young Lady: Plot summary

-Lovelace is too cynical to believe that virtuous women exist and he is desperately trying to seduce Clarissa, despite declaring that he loves her.
-Although he puts her under increasing pressure to submit, Clarissa does not waver.
+Lovelace continues his "trial" against Clarissa.
+Although he puts her under increasing pressure to submit to him, Clarissa does not waver.
 Under the pretense of saving her from a fire, Lovelace at last gains entry to Clarissa's bedroom but she thwarts his attempted assault with vigorous resistance.
 She promises, under threat of rape, to forgive and marry him.
 However, she considers this promise made under duress as void; soon after she makes her first successful escape from Lovelace, concealing herself in lodgings in Hampstead.

 Enraged by Clarissa's flight, Lovelace vows to seek revenge.
 He hunts her down to the lodgings where she is hiding and rents all the rooms around her, effectively trapping her.
 He hires people to impersonate his own respectable family members to gain her trust.
 During this time he intercepts a letter to Clarissa from Anna Howe warning her of true extent of his deception and roguery.
 He commits forgery to put an end to the communication between them.

 Eventually, he persuades Clarissa to accompany his imposter-relatives out in a carriage and thus carries her back to the disguised brothel.
 There, with the assistance of the prostitutes and brothel madam, he first drugs and then rapes her.

 After the rape, Clarissa suffers a loss of sanity for several days, presumably brought on by her extreme distress as well as the dose of opiates administered to her.
-(This temporary insanity is represented in her "mad letters" by the use of scattered typography.)
+She writes a series of incoherent "mad letters" and verses, blaming herself and him for what has occurred, and begging to be admitted to an asylum to die in peace.
+(Her temporary insanity is creatively represented by the use of scattered typography.)

-When Clarissa recovers her senses Lovelace soon realises that he has failed to "subdue" or corrupt her; instead she is utterly repulsed by him, repeatedly refusing his offers of marriage despite her precarious situation as a fallen woman.
-She accuses him of deceiving and unlawfully detaining her and insists that he set her free.
+When Clarissa recovers her senses, Lovelace anticipates she will finally capitulate to either living with him as his mistress, or consenting to marry him.
+However, he soon realizes that he has failed to "subdue" her; instead she is utterly repulsed by him, refusing his now-genuine offers of marriage despite her precarious situation as a fallen woman.
+She accuses him of unlawfully detaining her and insists that he set her free.
 He continues to claim that the impersonators really were his family members and that his crime was simply one of desperate passion.
 He tries to convince her to marry him, alternating between threats and professions of love.
 She steadfastly resists and attempts several more escapes.